Immutable HashMap in Typescript

 Efficently create a new HashMap

-efficiently creates a HashMap from a sequence of items, a key extraction function, and a value extraction
+build efficiently creates a HashMap from a sequence of items, a key extraction function, and a value extraction

-, and for each item the key is extracted.
+function.
+The sequence of initial items can have any type T, and for each item the key is extracted.
 If the key does not

-to retrieve the value associated to the key.
+yet exist, the val extraction function is called with undefined to retrieve the value associated to the key.

-If the key already exists in the HashMap, the val
+If the key already exists in the HashMap, the val extraction function is called with the old value to

-merge the new item t
+merge the new item t into the existing value old.

 IReadOnlyMap interface